petergeoghegan/amcheck/README.md

 sudo dpkg -i ./build/postgresql-9.4-amcheck_*.deb
 ```

-### Setting up PostgreSQL
+## Setting up PostgreSQL

-Once the module is built and installed, it should be created as a PostgreSQL
+Once the module is built and/or installed, it may be created as a PostgreSQL
-extension in every database that requires it:
+extension:

 `mydb=# CREATE EXTENSION amcheck_next;`

 `amcheck` functions may be used only by superusers.

-Note that the extension is named `amcheck_next` in order to distinguish it from
-the PostgreSQL contrib extension `amcheck`.

 ## Interface